-The 3 inside up also contains another bullish reversal pattern known as the bullish harami.
+These patterns are made up of three candlesticks.
+It also contains another bullish reversal pattern known as the bullish harami.
 A bullish harami pattern is a two candlestick pattern.
 In other words, the three inside up pattern is a bullish harami pattern with a confirmation candle.

 Three inside up patterns are three candlesticks patterns.
 First you need a downtrend to be in place.
 The downtrend doesn’t have to be a long term one either.
 Sometimes a short term downtrend is all you need.